 Find your perfect career

 Would you make a good advertising sales agent?
 Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!

 What is the workplace of an Advertising Sales Agent like?

-Selling can be stressful because income and job security depend directly on agents' ability to keep and expand their client base.
+Selling can be stressful because income and job security depend directly on the agent's ability to keep and expand their client base.
 Companies generally set monthly sales quotas and place considerable pressure on advertising sales agents to meet those quotas.

 Getting new accounts is an important part of the job, and agents may spend much of their time travelling to and visiting prospective advertisers and maintaining relationships with current clients.
-Sales agents also may work in their employer's offices and handle sales for walk-in clients or for those who telephone the firm to ask about advertising.
+Sales agents also may work in their employer's offices and handle sales for walk-in clients, or for those who call to inquire about advertising.